OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 2. Clone the github `ofs-d5005` repository
 3. Test installation by building the provided FIM

 Intel Quartus Prime Pro version 22.3 is the currently verified version of Quartus used for building the FIM and AFU images for this release.
 Porting to newer versions of Quartus may be performed by developers.
-Download Quartus Prime Pro Linux version 22.3 from <https://www.intel.com/content/www/us/en/software-kit/746666/intel-quartus-prime-pro-edition-design-software-version-22-3-for-linux.html>.
+Download Quartus Prime Pro Linux version 22.3 from [Intel® Quartus® Prime Pro Edition Linux].

 After running the Quartus Prime Pro installer, set the PATH environment variable to make utilities `quartus`, `jtagconfig`, and `quartus_pgm` discoverable.
 Edit your bashrc file `~/.bashrc` to add the following line: